show_page.php1 : rb08.jpg

 HISTORY: A flock of cross-bred ewes experienced an abortion outbreak with 40% of the ewes affected.
 The aborted fetuses were near-term and in a fresh state.

-HISTOPATHOLOGIC DESCRIPTION: Chorioallantois, cotyledon and intercotyledonary area: Within the cotyledon, there is multifocal to coalescing loss of chorionic villar architecture with replacement by abundant eosinophilic cellular and karyorrhectic debris (lytic necrosis), hemorrhage, fibrin, edema, and viable and degenerate neutrophils with fewer macrophages and concretions of intensely basophilic granular material (mineral) that multifocally expands the intervillous space.
-Scattered throughout the necrotic debris, attached and sloughed trophoblasts are often markedly expanded by intracytoplasmic, amphophilic to pale basophilic, homogenous inclusions composed of aggregates of <1 um diameter cocci occasionally admixed with scant mineral.
+HISTOPATHOLOGIC DESCRIPTION: Chorioallantois, cotyledon and intercotyledonary area: Within the cotyledon, there is multifocal to coalescing loss of chorionic villar architecture with replacement by abundant eosinophilic cellular and karyorrhectic debris (lytic necrosis), hemorrhage, fibrin, edema, and viable and necrotic neutrophils with fewer macrophages and foci of intensely basophilic granular, angular mineral that multifocally expands the intervillous space.
+Scattered throughout the necrotic debris, the cytoplasm of intact and sloughed trophoblasts is often markedly expanded by amphophilic to pale basophilic, homogenous inclusions composed of innumerable <1 µm cocci occasionally admixed with scant mineral.
 Within the chorioallantoic connective tissue, the tunica intima and tunica media of multifocal blood vessels are infiltrated and expanded by neutrophils admixed with eosinophilic karyorrhectic debris and scant fibrin (necrotizing vasculitis).
 Multifocal vascular lumens are variably occluded by fibrin thrombi.
 There are perivascular accumulations of viable and degenerate neutrophils with fewer macrophages, lymphocytes, and plasma cells.
 Within the chorioallantoic stroma there are low numbers of previously described inflammatory cells as well as increased clear space (edema) and ectatic lymphatics.
-The intercotyledonary chorionic epithelium is either ulcerated or lined by degenerate or necrotic trophoblasts that occasionally contain previously described intracytoplasmic inclusions of <1um cocci.
+The intercotyledonary chorionic epithelium is either ulcerated or lined by degenerate or necrotic trophoblasts that occasionally contain previously described intracytoplasmic inclusions of <1µm cocci.
 The surface and underling stroma contain variable amounts of necrotic debris and mineral admixed with neutrophils, lymphocytes, and plasma cells.

-MORPHOLOGIC DIAGNOSIS: Chorioallantois, cotyledon and intercotyledonary area: Placentitis, necrosuppurative, diffuse, severe, with vasculitis and intratrophoblastic inclusions of cocci, consistent with Chlamydia abortus, cross-bred sheep, ovine.
+MORPHOLOGIC DIAGNOSIS: Chorioallantois, cotyledon and intercotyledonary area: Placentitis, necrosuppurative, diffuse, severe, with vasculitis and intratrophoblastic inclusions of cocci, cross-bred sheep, ovine.

 CAUSE: Chlamydia abortus (formerly Chlamydophila abortus)